DIY Wedding Guest Book via The Love Nerds

 I never personally understand a traditional guest book.
 I have never once seen my parents look at their guest book.
 I mean, who really wants to look at a list of signatures.
 I have a whole Pinterest board full of alternative guest book ideas if you are interested.

-A Guest Book Plate is a unique way to have your guests sign their names or write you little notes while also making a gorgeous display piece afterwards in your home.
-Think how great it would look in a curio or above your kitchen cabinets if you have space.
+A Guest Book Plate is a unique way to have your guests sign their names or write you little notes while also making a gorgeous display piece afterward in your home.
+Think about how great it would look in a curio or above your kitchen cabinets if you have space.
 It is also really easy for you to prepare.
-While DIY Wedding projects are awesome, they can also be time consuming.
+While DIY Wedding projects are awesome, they can also be time-consuming.
 This is not that type of project!
 I had this completed in under 15 minutes.

 For the Pinwheel Lunch Reception I threw in May, I crafted a decorative plate for guests to sign with the same name design I used for their invitations.
 It is important to note the word “decorative”‘; since it was not going to be used for food, I used a Sharpie marker in the directions below.
 If you want a plate to use with food, a special food-safe porcelain marker needs to be used.